Affine logic for constructive mathematics: A meaning explanation

 A reader familiar with linear logic may recognize $\mand$ and $\mor$ as its \emph{multiplicatives}, while $\aand$ and $\aor$ are its \emph{additives},\footnote{The origin of the terminology is apparently the fact that the distributive law in linear logic is $P \mand (Q\aor R) \logeq (P\mand Q) \aor (P\mand R)$, i.e.\ ``multiplication distributes over addition''.} with $\imp$ as its \emph{linear implication}.
 Indeed, this explanation is similar to the ``game semantics'' of linear logic, in which a ``proposition'' is regarded as a game or interaction between a ``prover'' and a ``refuter''.

-Actually, our explanation justifies not fully general linear logic but \emph{affine logic},\footnote{But I will nevertheless continue using the word ``linear'' in many places, partly for name recognition, and partly with potential generalizations in mind; see \cref{sec:lcm}.} because in the nullary case (``true'' and ``false'') the distinctions collapse: \begin{itemize} \item There is exactly one proof of $\top$. \item There is no refutation of $\top$. \item There is no proof of $\bot$. \item There is exactly one refutation of $\bot$. \end{itemize} These are units for both additive and multiplicative connectives: $P \aand \top \logeq P \mand \top \logeq P$ and $P \aor \bot \logeq P \mor \bot \logeq P$.
+Actually, our explanation justifies not fully general linear logic but \emph{affine logic}, because in the nullary case (``true'' and ``false'') the distinctions collapse: \begin{itemize} \item There is exactly one proof of $\top$. \item There is no refutation of $\top$. \item There is no proof of $\bot$. \item There is exactly one refutation of $\bot$. \end{itemize} These are units for both additive and multiplicative connectives: $P \aand \top \logeq P \mand \top \logeq P$ and $P \aor \bot \logeq P \mor \bot \logeq P$.
 The most nontrivial part of this is the refutations of $P\mand \top$ (or dually the proofs of $\nt P\mor \bot$), which by definition consist of a method transforming any proof of $\top$ into a refutation of $P$, together with a method transforming any proof of $P$ into a refutation of $\top$.
 The former is essentially just a refutation of $P$; but given this, there can be no proof of $P$, so the latter method is vacuous.

 The quantifiers are essentially additive; we write them as $\ex/\fa$ instead of $\exists/\forall$. \begin{itemize} \item A proof of $\ex x.
 P(x)$ is a value $a$ together with a proof of $P(a)$. \item A refutation of $\ex x.
 P(x)$ consists of a refutation of $P(a)$ for an arbitrary $a$. \item A proof of $\fa x.
 P(x)$ consists of a proof of $P(a)$ for an arbitrary $a$. \item A refutation of $\fa x.
-P(x)$ is a value $a$ together with a refutation of $P(a)$. \end{itemize} We have de Morgan dualities
+P(x)$ is a value $a$ together with a refutation of $P(a)$. \end{itemize} The most novel of these clauses is the one for refutations of $\fa x.
+P(x)$: just as a constructive \emph{proof} of an existence statement should supply a witness, we stipulate that a constructive \emph{disproof} of a universal statement should supply a counterexample.
+This yields De Morgan dualities

 and also ``Frobenius'' laws involving the \emph{multiplicative} connectives:

 But $P \aand \ex x.Q(x) \qlogeq \ex x.
 (P \aand Q(x))$ fails: a refutation of $\ex x.
 (P \aand Q(x))$ consists of, for every $a$, either a refutation of $P$ or a refutation of $Q(a)$; while a refutation of $P \aand \ex x.Q(x)$ must decide at the outset whether to refute $P$ or to refute all $Q(a)$'s.